cbeauchesne/flask-camp/flask_camp/README.md

 It's not maintenaind anymore : https://github.com/flask-restful/flask-restful/issues/883

 And it turns out that flask handle pretty well json requests and response out-of-the-box.
-Furthermore, a rest framework adds some opiniated choices that can be imcompatible with orher well known flask plugin.
+Furthermore, a rest framework adds some opiniated choices that can be imcompatible with other well known flask plugin.
 So let's try with raw flask.
 As now, the only code we had to add is the exception handler.

 ## Target archi